igor-marinescu/MstHora/README.md

 The third dot from the right flashes every 1 second.

-## Luminosity sensor

-MstHora adapts to its environment with an integrated luminosity sensor.
-The sensor constantly measures the brightness of the light in the room and dynamically adjusts the intensity of the 7-segment display.
-At night, the display is dimmed as much as possible to ensure optimal visibility and not disturb you while you sleep.
-During the day, the intensity of the 7-segment display is increased according to the brightness of the light - to enable you to read the current time comfortably.

-## First Run
+## First Power-On

-The main source of the current time is the DCF signal.
-The first backup time source is the external RTC clock, which ensures accurate timekeeping even when the device is turned off.
-The second backup time source is the internal RTC.
-It maintains timekeeping in case the two time sources mentioned above are temporarily unavailable, but stops when the device is turned off and is reset when it is turned on.

 On the first run, the external RTC has no valid time and the internal RTC starts counting from 0:00.
 The time digits are flashing, indicating no valid time source is available.
 The clock runs on the internal RTC.

 With a good DCF signal, it takes about 5 seconds to receive and validate the current time from the DCF77 module.
 After reception, the current time is used to set the external RTC and adjust the internal RTC.
 The time digits no longer flash.

+## Second and subsequent Power-On

+At the second and all subsequent power-ons, the external RTC already has a valid time - it is temporarily considered the main time source (until the DCF77 module receives the current time).
+The external RTC time is displayed and the internal RTC is set.
+The rightmost dot is ON (or flashing) - the DCF signal has not been received yet.
+After reception, the DCF current time is used to reset the external and internal RTC.

+## Luminosity sensor

+MstHora adapts to its environment with an integrated luminosity sensor.
+The sensor constantly measures the brightness of the light in the room and dynamically adjusts the intensity of the 7-segment display.
+At night, the display is dimmed to the maximum to ensure optimal visibility and not disturb sleep.
+During the day, the intensity of the 7-segment display is increased according to the brightness of the light - to enable the comfortably reading of the current time.

 ## Test MstHora